duchene/phylomad/README.md

 Rscript phylomad.Rscript
 ```

+In mac machines, PhyloMAd will open a terminal window when opened and log the progress.
+In windows, a log file with the progress will be saved in the main PhyloMAd folder.
+This log file is mainly useful for checking progress, so it is safe to delete it when the program is closed.

-Once you have opened PhyloMAd, select the model you wish to assess from the buttons at the left of the screen, and press the *Install required packages* button.
-This will install any other packages that might not yet be installed.
+Once you have opened PhyloMAd, select the model you wish to assess from the buttons at the left of the screen.

 Basic assessment of substitution model adequacy
 -----------------------------------------------